-For single homeless people and rough sleepers, we commission a breath of services aimed at preventing and tacking rough sleeping in addition to providing the supported accommodation described above.
-We have increased our funding for such services over the last few years as reducing rough sleeping is one of the main priorities for the Council under the current Housing and Homelessness Strategy as well as the Corporate Strategy.
-We have also secured additional funds from successful bids to the MHCLG to this end.
+For single homeless people and rough sleepers, we commission a breadth of services aimed at preventing and tacking rough sleeping in addition to providing the supported accommodation described above.
+We fund these services through the Council's own funds and we have also secured additional funds from successful bids to the DLUHC for these services.